 I’m an amateur botanist and gardener who has been in love with plants as long as I can remember.
 Officially, I’m an artist, craftsperson, and designer (check out my work at tanyaharveydesign.com), but almost all of my work revolves around plants and nature.
 My home is out in the country in Fall Creek in Lane County.
 That makes the Western Cascades my “backyard”.
 It is also close to the halfway point for these mountains in Oregon, making it easier for me to explore both the southern and northern ends of the Oregon part of the range.
 I spend as much time as I can botanizing the Western Cascades and, in the interests of science, conservation, and beauty, I feel it is important to share what I learn.
 Hence the website and the book.

 People always ask about photography equipment.
-My camera is nothing fancy.
-I currently use a Panasonic Lumix FZ50 I bought for under $500.
-It’s been out for 3 years but is still as good as anything I’ve seen in its class.
-It takes 10MP photos and has image stabilization, true manual focus, a manual zoom ring (so the zoom doesn’t reset itself when the camera powers down), a 12X optical zoom (35–420mm equivalent), and a swivel LCD (a must for photos over cliff edges!).
+I currently use a Panasonic Lumix FZ1000 I bought for about $800.
+It’s been out for a couple of years, and all my photos from 2015 on are taken with it.
+It takes 20MP photos and has a number of nice bells and whistles including true image stabilization, true manual focus, a 16X optical zoom (28–420mm equivalent), and a fully articulated LCD (a must for photos over cliff edges!).
 You can judge the quality of the photos for yourself.
+Alas it doesn’t have the manual zoom ring (so the zoom doesn’t reset itself when the camera powers down) that my beloved Panasonic Lumix FZ50 had (most of photos up through 2014), but no camera is perfect.
 I haven’t upgraded to a digital SLR because I can’t bear the thought of changing lenses all the time like I did back in the “old days” (pre-digital).
 My only attachment is a Panasonic closeup lens I screw on when I want to take close ups or get closer to butterflies while using the full zoom.
 I’ve never gotten the hang of a tripod and have too much to carry around as it is.
-For more about the camera, click here.
+For more about the FZ1000camera, click here.
+For more about the FZ50camera, click here.
 And yes, I do use Adobe Photoshop, mainly to adjust contrast and add some sharpening.
 Every photo gets tweaked a little.
 It’s not cheating!